Coolwrx/Coolwrx.github.io/index.md

+---
+title: Home

+---

-# hello world!
+# Home page

-This is the first page.
+Welcome to the home page.

 click [this](/sshow.md)